jaalto/project--restricted-shell-rbash/README.rst

 DESCRIPTION
 ===========

-Utility to create restricted shell account using Bash rbash.
+Utility to create restricted shell account using Bash in rbash mode.

 GNU project's Bash running in ``rbash`` mode is a viable choice if you are trying to somewhat contain trusted users.
 This project includes